12 Best Ticket Resale Sites You Can Join Today

 But it grew tremendously until they were able to acquire StubHub from eBay in 2020.
 Currently, they own StubHub in the Northern American market but still compete with it in other markets.

 Viagogo is best for reselling sports events tickets or season tickets.
 Why?
 Because they've partnered with Manchester United F.C. and Chelsea F.C.
-Since reselling Premier League tickets is illegal, these partnerships allow fans to resell their tickets but only for these clubs.
+Since reselling Premier League tickets is illegal, these partnerships allow fans to sell sports tickets but only for these clubs.

-Other event tickets that you can sell on the platform include comedy shows, theatre, and music events.
+Other event tickets that you can sell on the platform include comedy shows, theatre, and music events such as concert tickets.
 They've also been the official ticketing for several music festivals over the years.

 Charges – Varies